Type your question then click from the drop-down list 👇

 Amidst the evolving landscape, a groundswell of support emerged from passionate environmentalists and government agencies, rallying together to safeguard the precious wilderness.
 Their tireless efforts culminated in the establishment of the Morangup Nature Reserve, a sanctuary born from a collective vision of preservation and conservation.
 Yet, despite these triumphs, challenges loomed on the horizon.

 In the ensuing years, Morangup faced its share of trials and tribulations.
-In 2010, the tranquility of the forest was shattered by the devastating blaze ignited by an arsonist, laying waste to the magnificent Paper Bark and Black Butt forest encircling Goonaring Springs.
+In 2010, the tranquillity of the forest was shattered by the devastating blaze ignited by an arsonist, laying waste to the magnificent Paper Bark and Black Butt forest encircling Goonaring Springs.
 Then, just five years later, another fierce bushfire ravaged Beelaring Springs, leaving behind a scarred landscape.

 However, amidst the charred remnants, signs of resilience emerged.
 Despite decades of misuse, Morangup Reserve emerged as a beacon of hope, boasting some of the most spectacular displays of wildflowers in the entire Shire.
-A testament to nature's resilience, the vibrant hues of blue Leschenaultia biloba paint a breathtaking vista visible from the Main Road, while Verticordias and Isopogons add a kaleidoscope of colors to the spring palette.
+A testament to nature's resilience, the vibrant hues of blue Leschenaultia biloba paint a breathtaking vista visible from the Main Road, while Verticordias and Isopogons add a kaleidoscope of colours to the spring palette.

 Standing tall amidst the rugged terrain, Morangup Hill beckons adventurers with its lofty peak, soaring to 450 meters above sea level.
 Embark on a journey of exploration, winding along the main road verge to the CALM gate, where the trail unfolds before you.
 Traverse the rugged terrain, forging your path amidst the towering Paperbark Trees that once thrived in the verdant embrace of the springs.
 Though the fire may have left its mark, the spirit of Morangup endures, resilient and unyielding in the face of adversity.